bmcdonald3/arkouda-codespace/README.md

 In this repository, there are some configuration files, some data files, and some Jupyter notebooks containing a sample Arkouda workflow for the tutorial.
 If following along in this Codespace, you can start with the `clean_tutorial_nyc_taxi_parquet.ipynb` to have a blank slate or `tutorial_nyc_taxi_parquet.ipynb` to see the same notebook with the code already executed to just inspect the output.

 ## Learning Resources
-To learn about Chapel beyond what's presented in the slides, consider the following resources:
+To learn about Arkouda beyond what's presented in the slides, consider the following resources:

 * [Arkouda repository](https://github.com/bears-r-us/arkouda)